 Jimmy and Mark both offer guided bass fishing trips, contact them by clicking here.

 Northern PikeNorthern pike are another favorites with my kids.
 As with most kids, seeing a big fish with lots of sharp teeth, has an effect on them that no other fish does.
 Though most pike around the area are under 6 lbs, there is always a chance for some up to 15 lbs as well.
 My prefered technique is is casting for pike with spinnerbaits, occasionally I use Rapala X-raps, Countdowns, Smithwick Rogues and spoons such as the Daredevle or Williams Wabbler.
 Occasionally, I'll troll for pike using Rapala Husky Jerks, X-raps or Countdowns.
 Big pike will relate to shallow water throughout the winter and spring.
-As the water behind to warm up after ice out, they’ll often be found sunning themselves in shallow bays.
-This is by far the best time to catch onster pike using bait.
-Giant frozen mackerels fished on the bottom in less than 6 feet work wonders.
+As the water begins to warm up after ice out, they’ll often be found sunning themselves in shallow bays.
+This is by far the best time to catch monster pike.
 As the temperature warms up, bigger pike will move to deeper water moving shallow only to feed.
-Smaller pike will move into heavy weed cover feeding around the clock.
+Smaller pike will move into heavy weed cover feeding throughout the day.

 Jimmy and Mark both offer guided pike fishing trips, contact them by clicking here.

 Walleye / PickerelThough walleye aren't the best fighters, they are a great eating fish.
 This makes them once of the most sought after species of game fish in the waters surrounding Montreal, and are abundant in the St Lawrence and Outaouais rivers.
-During the spring, I catch bigger walleye trolling worm harnesses and shallow running lures, or casting deep divers such as the Wally Diver and smaller Rapala countdowns.
+During the spring, I catch bigger walleye trolling shallow running lures, or casting crankbaits such as the Wally Diver and smaller Rapala countdowns.
 Jig and grub combinations are great in swift current.
-Later in the season, I shore fish for them using worms at dusk.
-Walleye feed year round, so they are easily caught through the ice as well.
+Later in the season, I fish for walleye suing drop shot or jigging techiniques.
+Walleye feed year round, so they are caught through the ice as well.

 Mike and Mark offer guided walleye fishing trips, contact them by clicking here.